openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/README.md

 ## Description

-Membership program for OpenJS individual supporters.
+Supporter program for OpenJS individual supporters.

 ## Who would be responsible?